rackerlabs/support-how-to/content/cloud-images/creating-an-ubuntu-1310-image-for-the-rackspace-open-cloud.md

 implied warranties of merchantability and fitness for a particular purpose.

-The instructions are written so you can create and re-create the same VM repeatedly as you perfect your image.
+The instructions are written so that you can create and re-create the same VM repeatedly as you perfect your image.

 **Note:** The scripts will automatically delete old VMs and templates that were created in previous runs.

-Ensure that the kickstart file you use installs the XenServer and nova agents together, or installs the cloud-init agent.
+Ensure that the kickstart file that you use either installs the XenServer and nova agents together, or installs the cloud-init agent.

-**Note**: Cloud-init currently isn't working because of a bug with config-drive in OpenStack.

 - The XenServer 6.2.0 tools ISO can be downloaded
   from: <http://boot.rackspace.com/files/xentools/xs-tools-6.2.0.iso>,